 The Interventional Cardiology Fellowship Program at Mount Sinai Morningside and Mount Sinai Beth Israel is for one-full year.
 Accredited by the Accreditation Council for Graduate Medical Education (ACGME), this subspecialty training is for physicians who have completed a clinical fellowship in general cardiology.
-The combined program provides training at both Morningside and Beth Israel hospitals.

 There are currently four fellowship positions available per year.

 Graduates of our training program receive training to become fully proficient in performing all aspects of interventional coronary and endovascular techniques, such as:

 - Complex percutaneous Coronary Intervention (PCI)